Radovan Karadžić: Early life and education

-His father had been a Chetnik – i.e. a member of the rightwinged army of the Kingdom of Yugoslavia's government-in-exile during World War II – and was imprisoned by the post-war communist regime for much of his son's childhood.
+His father had been a Chetnik – i.e. a member of the right-wing army of the Kingdom of Yugoslavia's government-in-exile during World War II – and was imprisoned by the post-war communist regime for much of his son's childhood.
 Karadžić moved to Sarajevo in 1960 to study psychiatry at the Sarajevo University School of Medicine.
 In spite of the fact that his father fought in a war, Karadžić himself held no military-orientated ambitions.
-It is widely believed that he never served his then-obligatory 1-year long military service within the Yugoslav People's Army, as such claim was given by Stjepan Kljujić, who was a Croat-member of the Bosnian rotating presidency.
+It is widely believed that he never served his then-obligatory one-year long military service within the Yugoslav People's Army, as such claim was given by Stjepan Kljujić, who was a Croat-member of the Bosnian rotating presidency.

 Karadžić studied neurotic disorders and depression at Næstved Hospital in Denmark in 1970 and during 1974 and 1975 he underwent further medical training at Columbia University in New York.
 After his return to Yugoslavia, he worked in the Koševo Hospital in Sarajevo.
 He was also a poet, influenced by Serbian writer Dobrica Ćosić, who encouraged him to go into politics.
 During his spell as an ecologist, he declared that "Bolshevism is bad, but nationalism is even worse".